nightscout/trio-docs/docs/EN/operate/customize.md

 ## Add Custom Icon

-There are several different app icon options built into iAPS for you to choose from, but you can still add your own if you'd like.
+There are several different app icon options built into Open-iAPS for you to choose from, but you can still add your own if you'd like.
 You'll need to convert the image you want in PNG file with a resolution of 1024x1024.
 For this guide, we'll use this icon and call it diabeetus.
 ```{image} img/diabeetus.png
 :alt: diabeetus
 :width: 125px